 Yamaha XT 600 Oil Change

 Got a Yamaha motorcycle due for an oil change?
-Go ahead and do it yourself in a matter of minutes and save some money!
+Go ahead and do this simple maintenance task yourself, which can be done in a handful of minutes and save you some money.

 NOTE: We changed the oil on a 1991 Yamaha XT600, but the steps for doing an oil change are the same or similar for all Yamaha motorcycles.

-Tools and Parts Needed – Yamaha XT 600 Oil Change
+Tools and Supplies – Yamaha XT 600 Oil Change

 How to Change the Oil in a Yamaha XT 600